mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 .. option:: --body, -b

    Search the body of procedures, functions, triggers, and events.
-Default is to only match the name.
+The default is to match only the name.

 .. option:: --database=<pattern>

-   Only look in databases matching this pattern.
+   Look only in databases matching this pattern.

 .. option:: --format=<format>, -f<format>